 For better or worse, our general site location was chosen for us.
-We knew that we wanted to build on family land, and we also want to be near Amanda’s parents.
+We knew that we wanted to build on family land, and we also want to be near my wife’s parents.
 That pretty much narrowed us down to acreage in Colwich, KS.
 Aside from that, there were still plenty of unknowns.
 Where are the best views?
 What is best for farming?
 Which areas can support an event venue?
 What sort of choices are too complicated and expensive?
 How many acres should we purchase?
 The list goes on and on.
 So, last winter, we went there and found answers for as many of these questions as we could.

 One very specific question we had to find an answer to is whether or not the house needs to sit directly south.
 Since the pond is not directly south, we would like to angle the house as much as possible towards the pond before passive solar starts to decline.
 We don’t have an exact answer yet, but there is the 10-degree rule.
 We also came across this guide:

 It is ideal to have the windows (solar glazing) within 5 degrees of true south.
 However, windows that are within 15 degrees of true south are said to function almost as well.

 Our proposed house is almost a box, so the shorter side is only about 8 feet shorter.
 Facing the shorter side south shouldn’t be an issue for us since the majority of windows will still be on that side.

 We have plenty of ideas of what we could do with the land, but we’re not sure what we will do with it.
 As of now, everything is just a dream or an idea.
 Still, we have to plan for everything that we may want to do.
 Of those dreams, two need specific planning: an event venue and a market garden.